cadCAD-org/governance/cadCAD_org.md

 (call to action, overview of best wayts to get involved, link to contributor guidelines, etc; time and locaiton info for community calls.)
 (links to roadmap items and/or outstanding issues board, open bounties, etc.)

-We invite all contributions from our ever growing community.
-The best ways to get involved ...
+We invite all contributions from our growing community.
+Here is a link to our <Contributor Guidelines>.
+The best ways to get involved in cadCAD is to join in our <Telegram channel>, our <Discord channel>, and our <Community Forum>.
+Introduce yourself, dip your toes into our <cadCAD Tutorial series>, and join in our <bi-weekly cadCAD community calls>!